How to Write a Software Engineer Resume: What to Include and How Long It Should Be

 This is how a professional tech resume looks like.

-Unlike resumes in other fields, a tech resume needs to prove you can do the work.
+Unlike resumes in other fields, a software engineer resume needs to prove you can do the work.
 Hiring managers spend about six seconds on initial screening.
 In that time, they're looking for specific technologies, concrete achievements, and evidence that you've shipped real products or solved actual problems.

 The format matters less than the substance.
 You could use a single-column layout or a two-column design.
 You might choose a minimalist aesthetic or something with a bit more personality.
 What you can't do is hide weak experience behind fancy formatting or skip the technical details that prove your competence.

-Your tech resume should answer three questions immediately: What technologies do you know?
+Your software engineer resume should answer three questions immediately: What technologies do you know?
 What have you built?
 What impact did your work have?
 If someone can't answer these questions within the first third of your resume, you need to restructure it.

-The best tech resumes read like documentation for a product.
+The best software engineer resumes read like documentation for a product.
 They're clear, scannable, and specific.
-They include version numbers, frameworks, and measurable outcomes.
+They include frameworks, systems, and measurable outcomes.
 They show growth over time and demonstrate that you understand how your individual contributions connect to larger business goals.

 Tech Resume vs Traditional Resume